Hicham1970/VesselsManagementSystem/readme.txt

 the mean file is system.py, and you can use it directly or by using the login page with login.py.
 Url : https://github.com/Hicham1970/VesselsManagementSystem

-NB: This application is not completed yet; it will be converted to an executable application .exe.
+NB: This application is not completed yet; it will be converted to an executable application .exe The executable version of this application is not working yet, just a question of time